sophoah/harmony-dev-vsc/README.md

 		"source=YOURDRIVE:/YOUR_LOCAL_PATH,target=/data,type=bind,consistency=cached"
 	],
 ```
 this it to have a shared folder between your host and the container.
-I am putting here all the codes i am developping
+I am putting here all the codes I am developping.
+The other reason is that the git push will be done from the host machine which has access to my SSH private keys.
 - Open VSC and click on the green button in the bottom left
 - Click on "Open folder in container" and chosse the directory we just clone and modified
 - the container should now be in process to be built